Skip to content

 IEEE 802.1X Standard Network access control protocol often used in Ethernet-based ITS backhaul networks to authenticate RSUs and field devices.
 Infrastructure Owners and Operators

 SAE J3101 Standard Defines hardware security requirements for ground vehicles, including secure boot, key storage, and hardware protections against tampering.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 ISO/IEC 19790:2025 Standard Requirements for cryptographic modules used to protect sensitive data, applicable to both software and hardware modules.
 Credential Management Authorities